Vanilla American Buttercream

 If you don't have chocolate on hand or don't want to mess with melted chocolate, you can make Cocoa American Buttercream!

 How much cocoa you use will depend on how chocolatey you're wanting it to get.
-Start with 2-3 Tbsp, taste, and add more if you like.
+Start with 2-3 tablespoon, taste, and add more if you like.

 Colouring Your American Buttercream